RSPB Big Garden Birdwatch

 The records provide a vital snapshot of the UK’s birds each winter so the RSPB can monitor trends and find out how our garden birds are doing.

-The RSPB Big Garden Birdwatch 2025 took place over three days from the 24th to the 26th January.
+The RSPB Big Garden Birdwatch 2026 will take place over three days from the 25th to the 25th January.

 How to take part